i. One of four

 Is my data private?

 Sessions live on the device by default.
-Cloud backup is opt-in for any signed-in user, encrypted in transit.
-Multi-device live sync is Pro.
+Cloud backup is opt-in for any signed-in user, encrypted in transit; multi-device live sync is Pro.
+The optional social side, a profile, friends, and shared PRs, lives in the cloud, and you choose what each post shares (public or friends only).
 No ad network, no data sale.

 Does it work offline?